 A Place to Discover

-At Hebrew Academy, every student visits the library at least once a week.
-During scheduled library time, youngsters hear stories read-aloud — picture books, fairy tales, stories by Jewish authors, and others — and choose books from our English, French, and Hebrew collections to take home and enjoy.
-For them, the library is a place to discover their favorite characters, from the first characters that touch their hearts, such as Pete the Cat, Blue Kangaroo, and Olivia, to the ones that they discover on their own, such as Ready Freddy, Clementine, and Harry Potter.
-We have it all, here in our library.
+At Hebrew Academy, every Elementary student has the opportunity to visit the library at least once a week.
+During weekly scheduled library times, youngsters hear stories read-aloud—picture books, fairy tales, stories by Jewish authors, and others — and borrow books from our English, French, and Hebrew collections to take home and enjoy.
+For them, the library is a place to discover their favourite characters, from the first ones that touch their hearts, such as Pete the Cat, Blue Kangaroo, and Olivia, to the ones they discover on their own, such as Dragon Masters, Nancy Clancy, and Harry Potter.
+And for our readers who love reading about space, bridges, Chagall, PK Subban, and dinosaurs?
+Our non-fiction collection offers exciting volumes for readers of all ages and levels.